attillax/PAMI-2015/README.md

 ## Repository contents
 1) Course book compilated from selected chapters of ISL and ESL.
+(Sulutions for questions from ISL are available in the appropriate [repo](https://github.com/attillax/ISL))

 2) Sources, solutions and report for course homework.